DevSDK/devsdk.github.io/_i18n/en/_posts/2025-10-02-Co-Organizing-First-Browser-Night.md

 ### Looking back

 So yeah.
-The first Browser Night was a sccusses.
+The first Browser Night was a success.

 The all sessions were very exciting and helpful and fun.

+The networking session was very fun, and everyone enjoyed chatting with each other.
+We had been a little worried about breaking the ice, but that concern was completely unnecessary.

 Based on the feedback form, we got a **4.87** out of 5 for overall satisfaction.